conan-io/docs/tutorial/consuming_packages/build_simple_cmake_project.rst

 the environment.
 It will also set the build configuration as *Release* by default.
 The generated profile will be stored in the Conan home folder with name *default* and will be used by Conan in all commands by default unless another profile is specified via the command line.
-An example of the output of this command for MacOS would be:
+An example of the output of this command for macOS would be:

 .. code-block:: ini